-Our intellectual property portfolio includes issued patents and patent applications directed toward isolated antibodies and methods of treatment using the isolated antibodies that block the interaction of CD40L and CD40 to treat CD-40L related diseases or disorders.
-We have exclusive rights to three patent families.
-Two of the three families are directed to tegoprubart and related antibodies.
-The first family is directed to methods for treating amyotrophic lateral sclerosis with antibodies and includes two United States patents and 14 foreign patents (Japan, Hong Kong, Belgium, China, Germany, Denmark, Spain, Finland, France, Great Britain, Ireland, Italy, the Netherlands, and Sweden).
-The second family is directed to tegoprubart (JB5 in the patents/applications in this family).
-Tegoprubart is the current clinical candidate, with 14 pending applications, and issued/allowed patents including two issued United States patents, one allowed United States patent application, and a Russian patent.
-The third family is directed to tegoprubart with 15 pending applications, including one United States patent application.
-In the first family, the patents will expire in December 2029, absent any term adjustments or extensions.
-In the second family, any issued patent will expire in February 2036, absent any term adjustments or extensions.
-In the third family, any issued patent will expire in May 2038, absent any term adjustments or extensions.
+Our intellectual property portfolio includes issued patents and patent applications directed toward (i) isolated antibodies and (ii) methods of treatment using the isolated antibodies that block the interaction of CD40L and CD40 to treat CD-40L related diseases or disorders.
+We have exclusive rights to these patent families, of which two families are directed to tegoprubart and related antibodies.
+The first family is directed to methods for treating amyotrophic lateral sclerosis with antibodies and includes two issued United States patents and 14 issued foreign patents (Japan, Hong Kong, Belgium, Germany, Denmark, Spain, Finland, France, Great Britain, Ireland, Italy, the Netherlands, Sweden, and Switzerland).
+The second family is directed to tegoprubart.
+Tegoprubart is the current clinical candidate, with 13 pending applications, and issued/allowed patents including three issued United States patents, one allowed United States patent application, and 17 issued foreign patents (Australia, Belgium, Switzerland, China, Germany, Denmark, France, Great Britain, Ireland, Israel, Italy, Japan, Mexico, the Netherlands, Russia, Sweden, Singapore).
+The third family is directed to tegoprubart with 17 pending applications, including one pending United States patent application, and issued patents, including one issued United States patent and one issued Russian patent.
+In the first family, the patents are set to expire in December 2029, absent any term adjustments or extensions.
+In the second family, any issued patent would nominally expire in February 2036, absent any term adjustments or extensions.
+In the third family, any issued patent would nominally expire in May 2038, absent any term adjustments or extensions.